"A haunting alternate history where the American Dream transforms into a national nightmare."

 The series was marketed and produced as a self-contained story with a definitive ending that mirrors the structural conclusion of the source material.
 Because the narrative focuses on a specific historical inflection point and its immediate consequences for the Levin family, there is no narrative framework or source material remaining for a second season.
 The creators have confirmed that the project was intended to serve as a complete cinematic statement on the fragility of democracy.

-Both shows masterfully blend period-accurate historical tension with a lingering sense of atmospheric paranoia.
+Both shows masterfully blend tense historical revisionism with a haunting, atmospheric exploration of time.